 Due to COVID-19, the Government of Canada has implemented the COVID-19 Economic Response Plan.
 Under the plan SaskCentral is eligible for the Canada Emergency Wage Subsidy (CEWS).
-The subsidy, retroactive from March 15, 2020 to December 19, 2020, supports eligible Canadian businesses impacted by COVID-19.
-The program is divided into ten four week periods.
+The subsidy supports eligible Canadian businesses impacted by COVID-19.
+The program is divided into 21 four week periods.
 To be eligible for the first period businesses must demonstrate eligible revenue reductions of greater than 15%.
 To be eligible for periods two to four, businesses must demonstrate eligible revenue reduction of greater than 30%.
 For the remaining periods, a sliding scale based on overall revenue reduction in each period is used.
-SaskCentral recorded a wage subsidy of \$1,192 (2019 - \$nil) under the CEWS program.
+SaskCentral recorded a wage subsidy of \$894 (2020 - \$1,192) under the CEWS program.
 SaskCentral has recognized the subsidy as a reduction in salaries.

-26. GAIN ON FINANCIAL INSTRUMENTS
+26. (LOSS) GAIN ON FINANCIAL INSTRUMENTS

-2020 2019 \$ \$ Realized gains arising on financial assets measured as at FVTOCI 433 2,133 Unrealized (losses) gains arising on financial assets measured at FVTPL (12) 1,439 Unrealized gains arising on financial assets designated as at FVTPL 23,830 11,998 Realized gains arising on financial assets designated as at FVTPL 498 486 Unrealized losses arising on financial liabilities designated as at FVTPL (21,897) (11,598) Realized gains on loans at amortized cost 2,564 163 Gains on derecognized securitizations 6,032 4,139 Reclassification of net change in fair value on financial liabilities designated as at FVTPL from profit or loss to OCI (own credit risk reserve) 3,193 (1,767) Realized gains on derivatives 510 (212) Unrealized losses on derivatives (948) (521) Ineffective portion of fair value hedges (56) 8 14,147 6,268
+2021 2020 \$ \$ Realized gains arising on financial assets measured as at FVTOCI 11 15 Unrealized gains arising on financial assets measured at FVTPL 1,849 426 Unrealized (losses) gains arising on financial assets designated as at FVTPL (29,847) 23,830 Realized gains arising on financial assets designated as at FVTPL Unrealized gains (losses) arising on financial liabilities designated as at 158 973 FVTPL 29,059 (21,897) Reclassification of net change in fair value on financial liabilities designated as at FVTPL from profit or loss to OCI (own credit risk reserve) (4,190) 3,193 (2,960) 6,540